 Armistice Day 1918

-One hundred years ago, at the 11th hour of the 11th day of the 11th month (i.e. November 11, 1918), the horrific First World War finally came to an end.
+One hundred and two years ago, at the 11th hour of the 11th day of the 11th month (i.e. November 11, 1918), the horrific First World War finally came to an end.
 It was one of the most momentous events in history.

 The outbreak of the War in August 1914 had been greeted with patriotic excitement.
 Eager young men flocked to the Red Deer Armouries to enlist.
 Many felt that if they did not join up as soon as possible, they would miss the “big show” before it was over by Christmas.
 (Click on any image to enlarge it and open gallery).